Weeds and mowing

 Do you wish to report long grass and/or weeds?

 Before reporting a fire hazard to us, please consider what the vegetation is.
 Vegetation which is green and actively growing is not considered a fire hazard until the vegetation is dead and no longer green.
+Some vegetation may have been left to grow intentionally to support biodiversity and wildlife habitat.
+These urban grassland areas will include managed fuel breaks to reduce fire risk.

 If the vegetation is dead grass and/or weeds over 10cm high, you can complete the fire hazard report below.